Veterans Home of California in Yountville on lockdown after reports of shots fired, officials say

 "Law enforcement is at the Yountville Veteran’s Home right now following reports of gunfire.
 The safety of our residents, workers and the community is our top priority," the veterans home said in a statement on Facebook.
 "We have activated our emergency response protocol and are cooperating with law enforcement.
 Further official information will be provided by law enforcement when it is confirmed."

-An official from the veteran’s home told the news station that it was unclear if the shots were fired from inside or outside the building.
+An official from the veteran’s home told KFOR4 that it was unclear if the shots were fired from inside or outside the building.

 The Napa Valley Register reported an armed gunman, dressed in black with body armor, entered the building and may have taken hostages.